Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 #1 – Space Heater

-Getting your garage up to 60 F is all you need.
-60 is quite comfortable once you’re moving.
-Then your workout actually stays fun and you don’t have to spend most of your time doing ridiculous warmups before you can start lifting.
+Getting your garage warm enough to be bearable means your workout actually stays fun and you don’t have to spend most of your time doing a ridiculous amount of warmups before you can start lifting.
 Even getting it up to 50F can be amazing when you’re comparing it to freezing temperatures outside.

 Anyway, an hour with a space heater will do wonders.
-Just plan ahead and you’re good to go… IF your garage is insulated.
+Just plan ahead and turn it on a while before you start your workout and you’re good to go… IF your garage is insulated.
 See below.

 #2 – Insulation